arm210402/Tech-Website/README.md

 # Tech-Website

-Just creating a simple HTML CSS JS tech website for template
+ Asimple HTML CSS JS tech website for template

 Template will be completed in SEP